 The local axial response also improves as the number of integration points increases.
 In all cases, the internal axial force matches the applied axial load, which is good.
 Go statics!

 If axial-moment interaction is a concern, e.g., reinforced concrete moment frames, go with force-based elements.
 If you are constrained to use several short elements, e.g., for a pile with p-y soil springs every few feet, then I’d recommend displacement-based elements.

-Other formulations, e.g., the mixed formulation, are available; however, as far as I know, they’re not implemented in OpenSees.
-The displacement-based and force-based formulations give bounds on what to expect from alternative formulations.
+Other formulations, e.g., the mixed formulation, are available; however, the displacement-based and force-based formulations give bounds on what to expect from alternative formulations.